SimonSiefke/vscode-html-preview/README.md

 ## Credits

-Much of this project is based on the Live Preview for html by [adobe brackets](https://github.com/adobe/brackets)
+Much of this project is based on the Live Preview feature by [Brackets](https://github.com/adobe/brackets)